Aleksander2a/Aleksander2a.github.io/README.md

 ### About me:

--19 years old
+- 19 years old
--Dębica, Poland
+- Dębica, Poland
--AGH University of Science and Technology
+- AGH University of Science and Technology
--Love football
+- Love football